Taijiquan and Chinese Martial arts

 Tai chi is a quintessentially Chinese phenomenon that is one of the first things that spring to mind when thinking of China.
 Chinese martial arts are well known worldwide through TV series like the popular and iconic 'Kung Fu ➚' series and numerous martial arts films made in Hong Kong and China.
 There are many schools with their own particular techniques, and competition between them has always been fierce with great secrecy surrounding a school's particular specialism.
-The reason for the development of the martial arts in monasteries was that active exercise was seen as a necessary and healthy contrast to long periods of static meditation.
+The reason for the development of the martial arts in monasteries was that active exercise was seen as a necessary and healthy contrast to long periods of static, quiet meditation.

 Taijiquan is used as a relatively gentle exercise and meditation practiced by millions in China.
-It maintains muscle tone and posture as well as helping breathing.
+It maintains muscle tone and posture as well as breath control.
 Just as important as the graceful movements is the holding of the body in relaxed posture between steps.
-It is sometimes called 'shadow boxing' with origins linked to Daoism over a thousand years ago where self defense is the principal objective rather than attack.
+It is sometimes called ‘shadow boxing’ with origins linked to Daoism over a thousand years ago where self defense is the principal objective rather than attack.
 Wang Zongye ➚ developed the taijiquan style in the middle of the Qing dynasty at Chenjiagou in Henan.
-There are four main schools Yang; Wu; Sun and Chen named after the people who devised them.
+There are four main schools Yang; Wu; Sun and Chen - each named after the people who devised them.
 Yang movements are graceful and relaxed with circular motion, Wu has close-knit and gentle movements; Sun has delicate and exquisite movements while in Chen the movements are more abrupt.
 Yang is the most popular school and has been described as ‘reeling silk thread off a cocoon’.
 Graceful Chinese opera and ballet movements often take tai chi moves as their inspiration.
 Wudang Shan ➚ in Hubei is one of the leading monasteries that teaches Taijiquan.

 The Taiji figure shows yin and yang circling and embracing each other.
 It is often used as the symbol of Taijiquan schools.
 It originates from Daoism where it signifies the balancing yin and yang opposites: strong and soft; outward and inward; fast and slow, as well as the cultivation of a healthy flow of qi (life force).
 The body's movements stem from just below the navel and movements should be slow and flowing.
 Developing a calm but powerful center is both an exercise and a meditation.
 Control of the flow of qi allows practitioners to perform the many amazing feats of balance and force: such as breaking bricks with bare hands.